 Homelessness

 Homelessness has notably affected people of color, veterans, and those with a prior criminal history at a disproportionately high rate.
-According to data presented to Congress back in 2018, African Americans made up more than 40% of the homeless population within the United States.
-In addition to this, when considering homeless people with children, African Americans made up 52% of this population.
+According HUD's 2024 data, African Americans made up 47.8% of the homeless population within the United States.

 Reentry coalitions are valuable nonprofit and local government-based organizations that partner with employment, education, and housing offices while providing resources for things such as substance abuse and mental health.
 Please see the reentry coalitions listed below that seek to serve the communities that so desperately need their help.